pilif/pilif.github.com/_posts/2012-07-06-armchair-scientists.md

 must be not to see the obvious simple solution?

 Having trouble scaling 4chan?
 [How can *that* be hard](http://news.ycombinator.com/item?id=4206544)?
-Having trouble with you programming environment feeling unable to assign a string to another?
+Having trouble with your programming environment feeling unable to assign a string to another?
 Well.
 [It's just strings](https://raw.github.com/candlerb/string19/47b0cba0a2047eca0612b4e24a540f011cf2cac3/soapbox.rb), why is that so hard?

 Or those idiots at Amazon who can't even keep their cloud service running? *Clearly* it can't be that hard!

 See a connection?
-Why stating opinion like that, you are not even a little bit better than the elderly guy in the beginning of this essay.
+By stating opinion like that, you are not even a little bit better than the elderly guy in the beginning of this essay.

 Until you know all the facts, until you were there, on the ladder